mdn/content/files/en-us/learn/tools_and_testing/cross_browser_testing/javascript/index.md

 ### Handling JavaScript prefixes

 In the previous article, we included quite a lot of discussion about [handling CSS prefixes](/en-US/docs/Learn/Tools_and_testing/Cross_browser_testing/HTML_and_CSS#handling_css_prefixes).
-Well, new JavaScript implementations used to use prefixes aswell, with JavaScript using camel case rather than hyphenation like CSS.
+Well, new JavaScript implementations used to use prefixes as well, with JavaScript using camel case rather than hyphenation like CSS.
 For example, if a prefix was being used on a new jshint API object called `Object`:

 - Mozilla would use `mozObject`
 - Chrome/Opera/Safari would use `webkitObject`